maddin1502/ts-type-inspector/README.md

 }
 ```

-### Validation order

-1. Basic data type
-2. Conditions

-The validation is terminated immediately when an invalidity occurs.

-### Validation error

-The validation error is saved in the validator and can therefore be easily evaluated.
+## Error evaluation

+The validator saves the last validation error that occurred, making it easy to evaluate.
 Since the validation is terminated immediately when an invalidity occurs, the error only contains information about this specific invalidity.

 ```ts
 import ti from 'ts-type-inspector';